 Now, it was all hands on deck as we all scrambled to reach the hospital to be there for my mom and dad.
 The ones who always cheered us on through all our endeavors were now ones who needed support.

 My strong mom hung on for nearly a week, after a massive brain aneurysm.
 Suddenly we were all immersed in a surreal bubble of shared mourning.
 We aired past hurts, laughed over common memories, and comforted each other through our tears.
 And we bonded.
-Emotions once held back in life came flooding out, as we processed our final farewells while fading with fatigue.
-Within days we orchestrated a beautiful celebration of life and graveside service.
+The emotions we held back in life now came flooding out, as we processed our final farewells.
+While fading with fatigue, we coordinated our talents and orchestrated a beautiful celebration of life and graveside service.
 There is something cathartic about a communal suffering.
 Little did we know, that we would stumble from one surreal experience to another.
 And that the whole world would be experiencing a widespread grief.